themeum/kirki/README.md

 ## Changelog ##

+### 2.0.1 ###

+December 6, 2015, dev time: 10 minutes

+* FIX: Some configurations were failing with the new autoloader.
+Reverted to a simpler file structure.

 ### 2.0 ###

-WIP, dev time > 140 hours
+December 6, 2015, dev time > 140 hours

 * NEW: Added support for `sanitize_callback` arguments on each item in the CSS `output`.
 * NEW: Added the ability to define an array as element in the `output`.